 More recently, I’ve created a series of ten driving tours that can be used to find every one of the historic church sites I visited.
 The tours are organized by townships, beginning in the northwestern part of the county then continuing south along the western side, east across the southern townships, up through the townships east and north of Urbana, then finishing in Rantoul.

-Links to the ten driving tours are presented here along with a selection of photos of existing historic churches and memorials to former church sites I discovered throughout the county (click on the headings).
+Links to the ten driving tours are presented here along with a selection of photos of existing historic churches and memorials to former church sites I discovered throughout the county (click on the headings to access each tour).